Summer Theater Camps for Boston Kids

 You may not think of New School as a place to study theater, but the Kids’ Cabaret gives children the opportunity to do exactly that.
 For three weeks in July, kids take musical theater classes that incorporate singing, acting, and dancing, plus prop and set design.
 Team building is explored through theater games, script-writing exercises, and improvisation.
 The session culminates in performances of songs, scenes, and dance from the musical theater repertoire.

-Underground Railway Theater provides training for young people ages 6-16 through classes and intensive programs.
+Underground Railway Theater provides training for young people ages 7 and up through classes and intensive programs.
 Aspiring theater artists learn alongside URT Teaching Artists and CST professionals, skills in script analysis, ensemble building, puppetry, mask, and performance.
 Summer theater offerings include character study, comedy and Shakespeare.
 A CIT program is available to ages 13 and up.

-In addition to summer music camps and classes, Brookline Music School offers kids ages 7-12 a comprehensive musical theater program called Curtain Call.
+In addition to summer music camps and classes, Brookline Music School offers kids ages 7 to 12 a comprehensive musical theater program called Curtain Call.
 Over the course of three weeks, students work from the ground up to bring together a final production.
-As they work and play, they learn about script writing, prop and set design, singing, acting, dancing, and teamwork.
+As they work and play, they learn about scriptwriting, prop and set design, singing, acting, dancing, and teamwork.